mayank-sengar/TODO_IETE_REACTOR/README.md

 - **Offline Support**: Access tasks offline with IndexedDB integration.
 - **Real-Time Updates**: Automatically sync tasks across devices using Supabase's real-time capabilities.

-This expanded list highlights the app's advanced features, such as offline support and real-time updates, making it more appealing to users.

 ## Tech Stack